BestTimesToVisit.com Logo

 Private Taxis

-Available in all cities and tourist hubs, private taxis offer door-to-door service and are ideal for late-night travel or when you have a lot of luggage.
-Always agree on the fare before starting your journey, as meters are rarely used.
+Available in all cities and tourist areas, private taxis offer door-to-door service and are ideal for late-night travel or when you have a lot of luggage.
+Always negotiate the fare beforehand.

 Rental Cars

 Renting a car offers the most flexibility, especially if you plan to explore off-the-beaten-path destinations or have a tight schedule.
-Roads can be challenging, particularly outside major routes, and driving can be chaotic.
+Roads can vary in quality, with main highways generally being paved.

-To reach Ometepe Island, the main transport is by ferry from San Jorge (near Rivas) or Puerto Mòyòga.
-There are passenger-only ferries and larger ones that can carry vehicles.
-Schedules can be affected by weather.
+The primary way to reach Ometepe Island from the mainland is by ferry from San Jorge (near Rivas) or San Carlos.
+There are different types of ferries, including passenger-only and those that carry vehicles.

-Common in smaller towns and on Ometepe Island, these are motorcycles with a covered passenger seat attached.
-They're a quick and agile way to get around short distances, especially on unpaved roads.
+Common in smaller towns and on Ometepe Island, these are motorcycles with a covered passenger seat or sidecar.
+They are a quick and cheap way to get around short distances.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.